Contact

 cammie conn mebus

-Cammie Conn is the Program Coordinator of the Joel A. Katz Music & Entertainment Business (MEBUS) Program at Kennesaw State University.
+Cammie Conn is the Program Manager of the Joel A. Katz Music & Entertainment Business (MEBUS) Program at Kennesaw State University.
 Cammie is a graduate from Kennesaw State and an alumni of the MEBUS Program.

 She earned her B.A. in Theatre & Performance Studies and her certificate from the MEBUS Program while simultaneously participating in enriching professional opportunities in various entertainment fields.
 Cammie spent a little over a year as a participant of the Disney College Program, where she took on multiple roles across the sprawling Walt Disney World Resort in Orlando and gained invaluable experience in the hospitality industry.
+Through the MEBUS program, Cammie was also connected with her mentor Christy Crowl (Senior Music Producer, Disney Parks Live Entertainment).

 As a student, Cammie served as the Guest Experience Lead Assistant at Kennesaw State University’s student-led Event and Venue Management organization, Night Owl.
 She took a leadership role in facilitating several nationally-televised sporting events, including CONCACAF, ASUN, and PLL.

-While Cammie has a passion for music and storytelling, she is also excited about helping Kennesaw students find their place in the dynamic global entertainment industry.
+While Cammie has a personal passion for music and storytelling, she is also excited about helping Kennesaw students find their place in the dynamic global entertainment industry.

 Artists and Executives in Residence / Faculty